-- 12.1 Non-executive directors are paid an annual fee within a fixed amount approved for all non-executive directors by shareholders.
-The total aggregate maximum annual amount approved by Iress' shareholders is currently \$1,500,000 per annum, which was approved by the shareholders at the Annual General Meeting in 2019. - 12.2 For further information relating to the Group's remuneration practices, and details relating to directors' and executives' remuneration during the financial year, see the Audited Remuneration Report in the Annual Report. - 12.3 Other than as reported in the Annual Report, no additional fees were paid to directors for serving on subcommittees during the period.
-As members of management, executive directors, when appointed, do not receive any additional directors' fee. - 12.4 The relevant interests of each director in the share capital of Iress at the date of this report, as notified to the ASX pursuant to the ASX Listing Rules (Listing Rules) and section 205G of the Corporations Act, are set out in the Annual Report.
+- 12.1 Non-executive Directors are paid an annual fee within a fixed amount approved for all nonexecutive Directors by shareholders.
+The total aggregate maximum annual amount approved by Iress' shareholders is currently \$1,500,000 per annum, which was approved by the shareholders at the Annual General Meeting in 2019. - 12.2 For further information relating to the Group's remuneration practices, and details relating to Directors' and executives' remuneration during the financial year, see the Remuneration Report in the Annual Report. - 12.3 As members of management, executive Directors, when appointed, do not receive any additional Director's fee. - 12.4 The relevant interests of each Director in the share capital of Iress at the date of this report, as notified to the ASX pursuant to the ASX Listing Rules (Listing Rules) and section 205G of the Corporations Act, are set out in the Annual Report.